bitsgofer/gowat/channel-in-test/README.md

 	$> cat /proc/cpuinfo  | grep processor | wc -l
 	2

-While I started running this as normal with `go test -mod=vendor -v ./...`, it occurred to me that I could compile the test into a binary as well.
+While I started running this with `go test -mod=vendor -v ./...`, it occurred to me that I could compile the test into a binary as well.

 This ensures that I always debug the same thing, even if I restart the debugger.